maykinmedia/objects-api/docs/api/usage.rst

 Now we need to create an object type which will include this JSON schema.
 The object type consists of metadata of the object type and (a version of) the JSON schema.
-This separation exists because the Objecttypes API supports versioning of the JSON schemas.
+This separation exists because the API supports versioning of the JSON schemas.
 If you want to change the JSON schema in the objecttype, a new version will be created.
-Therefore you don't need to worry that a new version of the Object type schema would not match the exising objects in Objects API since these objects refer to the previous version.
+Therefore you don't need to worry that a new version of the Object type schema would not match the exising objects since these objects refer to the previous version.

 So let's create the object type metadata: